Logo

 The first step is to check whether the account details match the individual or business claiming ownership.
 Verify:

-Discrepancies, such as misspelled names or mismatched numbers, could indicate fraudulent activity.
+Discrepancies like misspelled names or mismatched numbers could indicate fraudulent activity.

 2. Check for Document Alterations

-Fraudulent bank statements often have signs of tampering, such as:
+Fraudulent bank statements often display signs of tampering, such as:

-To affirm authenticity, request an official statement directly from the bank or use certified copies.
+To ensure authenticity, request an official statement directly from the bank or use certified copies.

 3. Analyze Transaction History

-Carefully review transaction details to find the following:
+Review transaction details carefully to find the following:

-A deep analysis of financial transactions can reveal attempts at financial misrepresentation.
+A thorough analysis of financial transactions can uncover attempts at financial misrepresentation.

 4. Cross-Reference Other Financial Documents